Country

 Circumstances:

 Shortly after takeoff from runway 34 at Hamburg-Fuhlsbüttel Airport, while climbing to an altitude of 1,000 feet, both engine stopped almost simultaneously (the right engine failed immediately after the left engine).
-The crew declared an emergency and the captain decided to attempt an emergency landing on the Hamburg - Kiel Highway.
-On touchdown, the airplane slid for several yards, struck a concrete bridge, lost its wings and tail.
-It veered to the left and came to rest in flames, broken in two after the cockpit separated.
-A crew member and 21 passengers were killed while all others occupants escaped, 45 of them were injured.
-The aircraft was destroyed.
+The crew declared an emergency and the captain attempted an emergency landing on the Hamburg - Kiel Highway.
+On touchdown, the airplane slid for few dozen metres, struck a concrete bridge, lost its wings and tail.
+It veered to the left and came to rest, broken in two after the cockpit separated.
+A fire erupted and destroyed the airplane.
+A crew member and 21 passengers were killed while all others occupants escaped, 57 of them were injured.

 Probable cause: